zsobin/PersonalWebApp/README.md

 Make sure you've followed all instructions for [BaseWebApp](https://github.com/zsobin/BaseWebApp)

-1) Add new app pages: Add pages called `about.ejs` and `projects.ejs` to [views/pages](https://github.com/zsobin/PersonalWebApp/tree/master/views/pages)
+1) Add new app pages: Add pages called `about.ejs` and `projects.ejs` to [views/pages](https://github.com/zsobin/PersonalWebApp/tree/master/views/pages).
+These files can be empty for now, or you could add something like `<h1> Hello! </h1>` so you know it's rendering.

 2) Add routing - modify your server-side code in `index.js` to support routing.
 [See code here](https://github.com/zsobin/PersonalWebApp/blob/master/index.js#L13-L23)